 Pharmaceutical cold chain logistics is a very complex operation with many stakeholders involved.
 The common goal of all parties is to ensure that the pharmaceuticals maintain optimal quality until they reach the patients.
-Finding the right temperature-controlled transport always comes down to the product being shipped.

 Active or Passive Containers for Temperature-Controlled Logistics